 Sent via SIM’s East Africa office, Mary realised she was the answer to her new church’s prayers, as with a congregation of 60% immigrants, Inspire had been praying for new ways to connect with its local community.

 “God has been at work in the past four years, first and foremost in my own personal life.” she says.
-“Living in Ethiopia and worshipping in my church was amazing but being in London in a super diverse church, worshipping with the nations, and studying the Bible with people from different cultures, has been a little bit of a taste of heaven for me.
+“Living in Ethiopia and worshipping in my church was amazing, but being in London in a super diverse church, worshipping with the nations, and studying the Bible with people from different cultures, has been a little bit of a taste of heaven for me.
 Seeing how they love Jesus in their own way, hearing them praise God and interpreting the gospel … has grown me so much.”

 Mary’s main ministry is estate outreach, where she meets people from many ethnic and religious backgrounds.